My Mini Glimpses of the Absolute

 Adventures in Meditation

-I had some experience with concentration and meditation from taking karate class as a kid.
+I had some experience with concentration and meditation from taking karate classes as a kid.
 My first meditation class was Siddha Yoga in Vermont when I was 19 years old.

 I had been looking for a hatha yoga class and ended up in this meditation class instead.

 I even saw the Swami Muktananda cooking in the kitchen of his ashram when he was still alive in upstate, New York.

 He liked to cook so he would appear in the kitchen sometimes.
 But the Sanskrit chanting and religious accouterments were hard to relate to, and I did not continue after I left to go to art school.

 I had a vague idea that some people claimed to be in an “awakened state of mind” by the time I had my second experience of bliss.

 A few years after the first Satori experience, I learned Transcendental meditation.
 I learned to sit for 20 minutes twice a day with my eyes closed and repeat a mantra.

 They gave each person a personal mantra.
 You used the mantra to shut up the mind chatter or actually to turn the chatter into a repeated sound instead of the usual thoughts.

 Usually, I wouldn’t even do the mantra at all.
 Instead, I would sit and follow my breathing until I felt the sensation of energy spinning from the base of my spine to the top of my head.
 This was profoundly relaxing.

 Sometimes I would get a sensation of my body spinning very slowly even though I was sitting still.
 This was a relaxing and joyous state, but it would end as soon as I finished meditating and stood up and started moving around.